obonaventure/cnp3/book/network/network.rst

 .. [#fasnum] An analysis of the evolution of the number of domains on the global Internet during the last ten years may be found in http://www.potaroo.net/tools/asn32/

-.. [#fasrank] See http://as-rank.caida.org/ to analysis of the interconnections between domains based on measurements collected in the global Internet
+.. [#fasrank] See http://as-rank.caida.org/ for an  analysis of the interconnections between domains based on measurements collected in the global Internet

+.. [#fwish] Two routers that are attached to the same IXP only exchange packets when the owners of their domains have an economical incentive to exchange packets on this IXP.
+Usually, a router on an IXP is only able to exchange packets with a small fraction of the routers that are present on the same IXP.

 .. [#fripedb] See ftp://ftp.ripe.net/ripe/dbase for the RIPE database that contains the import and export policies of many European ISPs

 .. [#fasdomain] In this text, we consider Autonomous System and domain as synonyms.
 In practice, a domain may be  divided into several Autonomous Systems, but we ignore this detail.

-.. [#flifetimebgp] The TCP connections used to support BGP sessions are typically established.
-They are rarely released, except if the corresponding peering link fails or one of the endpoints crashes or needs to be rebooted.
+.. [#flifetimebgp] The BGP sessions and the underlying TCP connection are typically established by the routers when they boot based on information found in their configuration.
+The BGP sessions are rarely released, except if the corresponding peering link fails or one of the endpoints crashes or needs to be rebooted.

-.. [#fdefaultkeepalive] The 90 seconds default is the default delay recommended by :rfc:`4271`.
-However, two BGP peers can negotiate a different timer during the establishment of a BGP session.
+.. [#fdefaultkeepalive] 90 seconds is the default delay recommended by :rfc:`4271`.
+However, two BGP peers can negotiate a different timer during the establishment of their BGP session.
 Using a too small interval to detect BGP session failures is not recommended.
 BFD [KW2009]_ can be used to replace BGP's KEEPALIVE mechanism if fast detection of interdomain link failures is required.

+.. [#fflap] A link is said to be flapping if it switches several between an operationnal state and a disabled state within a short period of time.
+A router attached to such a link would need to frequently send routing messages.

 .. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses.
 This is called `nexthop-self`.
 See e.g. [WMS2004]_ for additional details.